solana-labs/solana-program-library/docs/src/token.md

 - Burning is not supported
 - When closing an Account the balance may be non-zero.

-In spl-token v2, the Native Mint supply will always report 0, regardless of how much SOL is currently wrapped.
+The Native Mint supply will always report 0, regardless of how much SOL is currently wrapped.

 ### Rent-exemption